AsheUrban/Dine-Together/README.md

 ---

-**Current Status:** V2 "receipt-style" redesign in progress on wip-design-2 branch.
+**Current Status:** V2 "receipt-style" redesign in progress.
 Footer navigation added, ActionBar repositioned, SignIn/SignUp updated.
 Style audit completed.
 Phase 3 (Google Places photos) complete.
+Next: PlaceProfile V2 design.

 ---

-**Remodel branch** (this branch) is the active development branch where all new work happens.
+**Remodel branch** is the active development branch where all new work happens.
 All features are implemented here first.

 **Main branch** is a functional snapshot synced with remodel on 2026-02-01.
 It represents the current state of work and runs without errors, though some features are pending implementation.